 1/2 teaspoon freshly ground black pepper

 1/4 teaspoon ground nutmeg

 1/4 cup finely grated Parmigiano-Reggiano cheese

-Preheat oven to 350 F. (180 C.) Wash brussel sprouts.
-Trim outer leaves and bottoms.
-Cut in half.
-Steam brussel sprouts until crisp tender, about 3 minutes.
+Preheat the oven to 350 F. (180 C.) Wash brussels sprouts.
+Trim outer leaves and bottoms, then cut in half.
+Steam brussels sprouts until crisp tender, about 3 minutes.
 Transfer to a large bowl.

-Melt butter over medium heat in a saucepan.
-Add garlic and saute until fragrant, 30 seconds.
-Add flour and stir with a wooden spoon until well combined and light golden in color.
-Add milk in a steady stream, whisking to incorporate.
-Bring to a boil.
+Melt the butter over medium heat in a saucepan.
+Add the garlic and saute until fragrant, about 30 seconds.
+Add the flour and stir with a wooden spoon until well combined and light golden in color.
+Add the milk in a steady stream, whisking to incorporate, and bring to a boil.
 Reduce heat and simmer, stirring, until thickened.
-Stir in Gruyere cheese, salt, pepper and nutmeg until smooth.
-Pour over the brussel sprouts and mix to thoroughly coat.
+Stir in the Gruyere cheese, salt, pepper and nutmeg until smooth.
+Pour over the brussel sprouts and stir to thoroughly coat.
 Transfer to a gratin dish.
 Combine panko and Parmigiano in another small bowl.
-Sprinkle evenly over brussel sprouts.
+Sprinkle evenly over the brussels sprouts.
 Bake in oven until golden brown and heated through.